DJSures/NABU-LIB/README.md

 # Version Notes

+## v2023.03.11.00
+Added a new parameter for splitThirds for vdp_init that splits the nametable and color table generator into thirds. this is needed for bitmap graphics (i.e. drawing lines and stuff).
+See the Graphic Bitmap Test example project of how it works.
+Otherwise, just set this to FALSE for your projects because you probably don't use it

 ## v2023.02.13.00
 Huge performance improvements on scrolling, hcca and other stuff.
 A few bug fixes.
 Also the retronet tcp client library is checked in.
 Requires the IA to be updated to 2023.02.14.00